GPrune-LLM: Generalization-Aware Structured Pruning for Large Language Models: Abstract

 \section{Abstract}

-Structured pruning is widely used to compress large language models (LLMs), yet its effectiveness depends heavily on neuron importance estimation.
-Most existing methods estimate neuron importance from activation statistics on a single calibration dataset, which introduces calibration bias and degrades downstream cross-task generalization.
-We observe that neurons exhibit heterogeneous distribution sensitivity, with distribution-robust neurons maintaining consistent rankings across datasets and distribution-sensitive neurons showing high cross-dataset ranking variance.
-Based on this, we identify two structural limitations in existing methods.
-First, ranking all neurons within a shared space causes distribution-sensitive neurons that strongly activate on calibration inputs to dominate, crowding out distribution-robust neurons critical for out-of-distribution tasks.
-Second, applying activation-based importance metrics uniformly can be unreliable.
-Distribution-sensitive neurons that infrequently activate on calibration data receive insufficient activation signal for accurate local ranking.
-To address these limitations, we propose GPrune-LLM, a generalization-aware structured pruning framework that explicitly accounts for neuron differences in cross-distribution behavior.
-We first partition neurons into behavior-consistent modules to localize ranking competition, then evaluate activation-based metric reliability per module according to distribution sensitivity and score magnitude.
-For modules where activation-based scoring is unreliable, we switch to an activation-independent metric.
-Finally, we adaptively learn module-wise sparsity.
-Extensive experiments across multiple downstream tasks demonstrate GPrune-LLM's consistent improvements in post-compression generalization, particularly at high sparsity, and reduced dependence on importance metric choice.
+Structured pruning is widely applied to compress large language models (LLMs), but its performance depends heavily on how neuron importance is estimated.
+Most existing methods rely on activation statistics from a single calibration set, which introduces calibration bias and degrades downstream cross-task generalization.
+We observe that neurons exhibit heterogeneous distribution sensitivity, ranging from maintaining relatively stable rankings across calibration datasets to showing substantially larger cross-dataset variation.
+Ignoring this heterogeneity, existing methods rank all neurons in shared spaces with a uniform scoring source, so calibration-specific neurons dominate the ranking and weakly-activated neurons are scored unreliably.
+To address this, we propose GPrune-LLM, a structured pruning framework that reduces calibration bias by measuring and exploiting the cross-distribution behavior of neurons for fair comparison.
+Specifically, we restructure the neuron ranking space into behavior-consistent local spaces, adapt the scoring source where the calibration signal is unreliable, and learn per-module sparsity allocation under a global budget.
+Experiments across multiple models and downstream tasks show that GPrune-LLM improves the generalization of its base pruning metrics, with gains most pronounced at high sparsity, and reduces dependence on the choice of importance metric.